arenhage/gatling-udp/README.md

 * Will not take care of UDP responses, simply fire and forget.
 * Not optimised for performance.
 * Will always return OK to Gatling.
+* Send method will only be able to process String or Array[Byte]

 ## Usage